Nonlinear Thermal Instability in Compressible Viscous Flows without Heat Conductivity: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{sec:02} we construct unstable linear solutions, while in Section \ref{sec:0312} we deduce the nonlinear energy estimates.
-Section \ref{sec:04} is dedicated to the proof of Theorem \ref{thm:0102}, and finally, in Appendix we give a proof of the sharp growth rate of solutions to the linearized problem in $H^2$-norm.
+In Section \ref{sec:02} we construct unstable solutions of the linearized problem, while in Section \ref{sec:0312} we deduce the nonlinear energy estimates.
+Section \ref{sec:04} is devoted to the proof of Theorem \ref{thm:0102}, and finally, in the appendix we give a proof of the sharp growth rate of solutions to the linearized problem in $H^2$-norm.